-epicsThreadPrivateSet Set the value for a thread private variable.
+epicsThreadPrivateSet Set the value for a thread private pointer.

-epicsThreadPrivateGet Get the value of a thread private variable, the value is the value set by the call to epicsThreadPrivateSet that was made by the same thread.
-If called before epicsThreadPrivateSet it returns 0.
+epicsThreadPrivateGet Get the value of a thread private pointer.
+The value returned is the last value given to epicsThreadPrivateSet by the same thread.
+If called before epicsThreadPrivateSet the pointer's value is NULL.

-epicsThread is meant as a somewhat minimal interface for multithreaded applications.
+The epicsThread API is meant as a somewhat minimal interface for multithreaded applications.
 It can be implemented on a wide variety of systems with the restriction that the system MUST support a multithreaded environment.
 A POSIX pthreads version is provided.